openfaas/faas-cli/README.md

 > For further instructions on the manual CLI flags (without using a YAML file) read [manual_cli.md](https://github.com/alexellis/faas-cli/blob/master/MANUAL_CLI.md)

+## FaaS-CLI Developers / Contributors

+**Updating the brew formula**

+The `brew` formula for the faas-cli is part of the official [homebrew-core](https://github.com/Homebrew/homebrew-core/blob/master/Formula/faas-cli.rb) repo on Github.
+It needs to be updated for each subsequent release.

+**Updating the utility-script**

+Please raise a PR for the get.sh file held in this repository.
+It's used when people install via `curl` and `cli.openfaas.com`.
+The updated file then has to be redeployed to the hosting server.

 ### Installation / pre-requirements

 * Docker